 - All active higher priority transmission service and/or generator interconnection and Community Solar Project requests will be considered in this study and are listed in Appendix 1.
-If any of these requests are withdrawn, the Public Utility reserves the right to restudy this request, as the results and conclusions contained within this study could significantly change. - For study purposes there are two separate queues: - o Generation Interconnection Queue: All relevant higher queue interconnection requests will be modeled in this study. - o Community Solar Queue: Any relevant higher queue community solar requests will be modeled in this study. - The Applicant's request for interconnection service in and of itself does not convey any other form of service. - This study assumes the Project will be integrated into Public Utility's system at the agreed upon and/or proposed Point of Interconnection ("POI"). - The Applicant will construct and own any facilities required between the Point of Interconnection and the Project unless specifically identified by the Public Utility. - Line reconductor or fiber underbuild required on existing poles will be assumed to follow the most direct path on the Public Utility's system.
-If during detailed design the path must be modified it may result in additional cost and timing delays for the Applicant's project. - Generator tripping may be required for certain outages. - All facilities will meet or exceed the minimum Western Electricity Coordinating Council ("WECC"), North American Electric Reliability Corporation ("NERC"), and Public Utility performance and design standards - Time of use metering does not exist for Enterprise substation loading.
-The daytime minimum demand for the feeder 5W26 is estimated based on peak demand readings on the circuit. - The minimum daytime load on 5W26 including existing generation is estimated at -465 kW and 50 KVAR, power into the substation.
+If any of these requests are withdrawn, the Public Utility reserves the right to restudy this request, as the results and conclusions contained within this study could significantly change. - For study purposes there are two separate queues: - o Generation Interconnection Queue and Community: All relevant higher queue interconnection requests will be modeled in this study. - o Solar Queue: Any relevant higher queue community solar requests will be modeled in this study. - The Applicant's request for interconnection service in and of itself does not convey any other form of service. - This study assumes the Project will be integrated into Public Utility's system at the agreed upon and/or proposed Point of Interconnection. ('POI"). - The Applicant will construct and own any facilities required between the Point of Interconnection and the Project unless specifically identified by the Public Utility. - Line reconductor or fiber underbuild required on existing poles will be assumed to follow the most direct path on the Public Utility's system.
+If during detailed design the path must be modified it may result in additional cost and timing delays for the Applicant's project. - Generator tripping may be required for certain outages. - All facilities will meet or exceed the minimum Western Electricity Coordinating Council ("WECC"), North American Electric Reliability Corporation ("NERC"), and Public Utility performance and design standards.